Why be a fellow?

 AAAS Science & Technology Policy Fellowships (STPF) provide opportunities to outstanding scientists and engineers to learn first-hand about policymaking while contributing their knowledge and analytical skills to the federal policymaking process.
 Fellows serve yearlong assignments in the executive, legislative and judicial branches of the federal government in Washington.
 Each year, the program adds to a growing corps over 3,000 strong of policy-savvy leaders working across academia, government, nonprofits and industry to serve the nation and the world.

 Watch the video series about life as a fellow, how to apply, and more!

 Benefits of being a fellow

-Learn about career opportunities in academia, nonprofit, government, and the private sector at the fellows' career summit and via a fellows' career listserv.
+Learn about career opportunities in academia, nonprofit, government, and the private sector throughout your fellowship, at the STPF career summit, and via the STPF career email list.

 Get involved with AAAS.

 The American Association for the Advancement of Science offers a wealth of resources from career services and events, to volunteer opportunities and late-breaking science news and analysis.
 Many of these resources are particularly useful to DC locals who can participate in person.